Doctor of Ministry

-The Doctor of Ministry degree in Youth, Family, and Culture offers doctoral-level training and exposure with an emphasis on theological discovery and practical application.
-With this cohort, you will be led into the most significant training in youth and family ministry on the planet.
-Whether you are a college professor, a denominational leader, a camp director, or a youth pastor, this cohort is designed for you.
-Be part of rethinking and reshaping youth and family ministry for future generations. - Chap Clark, PhD
+The Doctor of Ministry degree in Youth, Family, and Culture offers doctoral-level training and exposure with an emphasis on theological discovery, social science competency, and missional imagination.
+With this cohort, you will be led into the most current and crucial topics surrounding youth, their communities, and their contexts.

 If you desire to advocate for adolescents and emerging adults through your role in youth ministry, pastoral ministry, family ministry, parachurch ministry, camping ministry, educational contexts, or campus ministry, this cohort is designed with you in mind.
 Together, let’s reimagine how we serve the next generation.